 The most sloppy statement of the Raft paper is that “Paxos architecture is a poor one for building practical systems”.
 Huh?
 Paxos is a consensus algorithm not an architecture.
 Actually it’s a family of consensus algorithms; Basic Paxos, Multi Paxos, Cheap Paxos, Fast Paxos, Collapsed Multi Paxos, cousins, and close friends all packed into court this day.
 What factual evidence do they cite for this claim which puts old Grandpa Paxos on trial?
 The Google Chubby team paper who just gave witness evidence!

 The Raft paper claims that the typical experience of Paxos is poor and don’t cite many other examples to demonstrate that the Google Chubby experience was typical.
-Like a salesman telling you people really struggle with the incumbent product as it doesn’t have the features his product has.
+Like a salesman telling you people really struggle with the incumbent product as it doesn’t have the features his new product has.
 Yet he doesn’t give you many references to check it is indeed typical yourself.
 He only quotes a single publicised case where his statement seems to fit in with some bad press.

 The defence attorney paces in front of the jurors as she cross-examines the prosecutions expert witness: “I smell a rat here.
 You seem to have heard the so called ‘victims’ testimony, and then fitted up thin evidence and a weak theory to blame poor Paxos; because you want to promote your work as the heir to the throne of best distributed database architecture.
 Do you really confuse an algorithm for a software architecture?
 Or is it just a convenient dishonesty?”.
 “Objection!” yells the prosecution attorney.
 “Sustained” says the judge.
 “Withdrawn” says the defence attorney but she knows the truth of it cannot be easily washed from the jurors minds.
-She continues: “Have you applied for research grant or a job at the Mountain View chocolate factory?”.
+She continues: “Have you applied for research grant or a job at Google?”.
 “Objection!
 Objection!” yells the prosecution but the defence attorney is already walking back to her seat with a look of grim satisfaction on her face.

 Next the defence call their expert witness: Jepsen Knossos.
 The court is all a murmur as the living legend takes the stand wearing mirrored shades and looking like a super star DJ.
 “Just how do you go about debunking the data safety of so many distributed databases?” asks the defence attorney.
 “It’s no secret.
 It all goes onto the wrap sheet when I send them down.
 I read their documentation to see what algorithms and CAP theorem characteristics they claim, devise a test client which can run against many nodes in a cluster, and run a randomised test applying some nemesis routines.
 The nemesis routines isolate nodes, or groups of nodes, or create other random failure-recover scenarios.
 Then I run the numbers on the responses seen at the client to see if the results are linearisable” replies the detective.